 The Hay Tray (in Rainbow) shown throughout the post was a birthday gift from my husband.
 I typically use it to hold the Nathalie Du Pasquier pencils featured in this post, but today it’s all about the pumpkins.
 Iridescence meets iridescence in a vignette that looks good enough to eat…

 Let’s talk about the pearly produce, shall we?!
 These DIY iridescent pumpkins were created by dunking small white pumpkins into a container filled with a mixture of pearlescent paints.
-I’m sharing the DIY over on Decoist in a few days, and I’ll be sure to add a link here so you can see the process from start to finish (including polishing off the stems with a metallic paint pen).
+Here’s the full tutorial, which I wrote for Decoist (you can see the process from start to finish, including polishing off the stems with a metallic paint pen).

 The hardest part is waiting for the pumpkins to dry before displaying them!
 It’s just so tempting to create a Halloween vignette before the paint has cured (sometimes letting them dry overnight is best), but resist the urge in order to prevent smudging.
 There will be plenty of time to enjoy the rainbow shimmer!